Archdiocese of Chicago

-Blase Joseph Cupich was appointed Archbishop of Chicago in 2014 (and Cardinal in 2016) by Pope Francis, and is assisted by six episcopal vicars, who are each responsible for a vicariate (region).
-The cathedral parish for the archdiocese, Holy Name Cathedral, is in the Near North Side area of the see city for the diocese, Chicago.
-The Archdiocese of Chicago is the metropolitan see of the Province of Chicago.
+On September 20, 2014, Cardinal Blase Joseph Cupich was appointed Archbishop of Chicago.
+The cathedral parish for the archdiocese, Holy Name Cathedral, is in the Near North Side area of Chicago.

+The archdiocese serves over 2 million Catholics in Cook and Lake counties, an area of 1,411 sqmi.
+The archdiocese is divided into six vicariates and 31 deaneries.
+An episcopal vicar administers each vicariate.
+The archdiocese is the metropolitan see of the province of Chicago.
 Its suffragan dioceses are the other Catholic dioceses in Illinois: Belleville, Joliet, Peoria, Rockford, and Springfield.

-Joseph Cardinal Bernardin, Archbishop of Chicago from 1982 to 1996, was arguably one of the most prominent figures in the Church in the United States in the post-Vatican II era, rallying progressives with his "seamless garment ethic" and his ecumenical initiatives.
+Cardinal Joseph Bernardin, archbishop of Chicago from 1982 to 1996, was arguably one of the most prominent figures in the American Catholic church in the post–Vatican II era, rallying progressives with his "seamless garment ethic" and his ecumenical initiatives.

-Diocesan history

-Arrival of missionaries
+History

+1600 to 1800

+During the 17th century, the Illinois Country was part of the French colony of New France, which was under the jurisdiction of the Diocese of Quebec.

-A French Jesuit missionary, the Rev. Jacques Marquette, SJ, first explored the area that is now Chicago in the mid-17th century.
-On December 4, 1674, Father Marquette arrived at the mouth of the Chicago River where he built a cabin to recuperate from his travels.
-His cabin became the first European settlement in the area now known as Chicago.
+The first Catholic presence in present-day Illinois was that of a French Jesuit missionary, Reverend Jacques Marquette, who landed at the mouth of the Chicago River on December 4, 1674.
+A cabin he built for the winter became the first European settlement in the area.
 Marquette published his survey of the new territories and soon more French missionaries and settlers arrived.

-First priest

-In 1795, the Potawatomi tribe signed the Treaty of Greenville that ceded to the United States a tract of land at the mouth of the Chicago River.
-There in 1804, Fort Dearborn was erected and protected newly arrived Catholic pioneers.
-In 1822, Alexander Beaubien became the first person to be baptized in Chicago.
-In 1833, Jesuit missionaries wrote a letter to the Most Rev. Joseph Rosati, Bishop of Saint Louis and Vicar General of Bardstown, pleading for the appointment of a resident pastor to serve over one hundred professing Roman Catholics living in Chicago.
-Rosati appointed a diocesan priest, the Rev. John Mary Irenaeus Saint Cyr.
-Fr.
-Saint Cyr celebrated his first Mass in a log cabin owned by the Beaubien family on Lake Street, near Market Street, in 1833.